Are you a good driver? You aren’t alone if you’d rate yourself with above average driving skills.

 According to a study in the Journal of Applied Social Psychology, most people wouldn’t hesitate to rate their driving skills are a seven out of ten.
-But what exactly does being a good driver mean?
+But what does being a good driver mean?

 Insurers give you lower quotes, your premiums stay lower, and you might even get a discount.